We all need body fat, it contains essential nutrients – the problem is, most of us just have too much of it.

 Most smart scales measure more than just body fat.
 They measure weight of course, calculate body mass index (BMI), and some calculate lean mass, water weight and various other metrics.
 Equally important, smart scales also have the ability to track and store data which makes the job of keeping track of your progress that much easier.
 Much easier than writing everything down yourself.

 When you think of fitness trackers, Skulpt products don’t readily come to mind.
-That’s because they’re a different breed, that measure metrics that you wouldn’t normally measure with more ‘traditional’ activity devices.
-Rather than monitoring daily activities, such as steps taken and distance traveled, the Skulpt Chisel measures muscle quality and body fat percentage.
+That’s because they’re a different breed, that measure metrics that you wouldn’t normally capture with more ‘traditional’ activity devices.
+Rather than monitoring daily activities, such as steps taken and distance traveled, Skulpt Chisel measures muscle quality and body fat percentage.

-The Chisel follows in the footsteps of the original first generation Aim device.
+The gizmo follows in the footsteps of the original first generation Aim device.
 The Aim was brought to life after a successful Indiegogo campaign back in 2014.
 That campaign set out with the goal of raising $100,000 in funding, but by the end raised four times that amount.

 Chisel measures 24 different muscles on your body, providing the fat percentage and the MQ value for each individual muscle.
 The 24 muscles are (both left and right side): abs, biceps, calves, chest, forearms, glutes, hamstrings, lower back, quads, shoulders, triceps, and upper back.

 Is it perfect?
 It would be a stretch to say it is.
-You’ll find the little gizmo iz very sensitive to where its placed on the body.
+You’ll find the little gizmo iz very sensitive to where it’s placed on the body.
 But with regular use, this tracker will give you better insight into your fitness and enable you to measure the results of your workouts more precisely.
 This will help you to understand where exactly you are losing fat and gaining muscle.
 Then when you head off to the gym, you’ll have a much greater understanding on which muscles you need to place most focus on.

 Whether you opt for a smart scale or Skulpt Chisel, monitoring your body fat percentage is much better than just keeping tabs on your weight.
 Weight alone is not a good indicator of health because it does not distinguish between kilograms that come from body fat and those that come from muscle.